-Proposal Receipt Deadline: May 31, 2015
+Proposal Receipt Deadline: August 4, 2015

-The National Endowment for the Arts (the Arts Endowment) requires organizations to submit their proposals electronically through Grants.gov, the federal government's online application system.
+The Arts Endowment requires organizations to submit their proposals electronically through Grants.gov, the federal government's online application system.
 The Grants.gov system must receive your validated and accepted proposal no later than 11:59 p.m.
 Eastern Time on the deadline date above.
 We strongly recommend that you submit at least 10 days in advance of the deadline to give yourself ample time to resolve any problems that you might encounter.